Long Haul Trucker Was 'Completely Seduced' By The Open Road

 MURPHY: So yeah, back to my father for a moment - probably the one regret of his life was that he was not able to go to college.
 His father died when he was 19.
 My father had to support his family.
 And all he ever wanted to do was to go to college.
 So for him, it was a huge thing to be able to have all eight of his children attend college, graduate from college and have some kind of a professional career.

 So when I said I was going to go and work for North American Van Lines and not return back to school, that hit him in a place where he felt vulnerable and a place that he felt that I was being very ungrateful, which I was being very ungrateful.
-And, you know, I had brought - basically I was bringing the wisdom of a 21-year-old with a chip on his shoulder into a career choice.
 And I hurt my parents.
-I hurt my family, and we didn't speak for a couple of years.
+I hurt my family.
+And we didn't speak for a couple of years.
 It was actually - it was a little over two years that I never - I didn't even speak to my parents.

 MURPHY: Yes, I did.
 That's a really good sentence by the way, isn't it?